bigskysoftware/htmx/www/extensions/web-sockets.md

 </div>
 ```

+### Configuration

+WebSockets extension support two configuration options:

+- `createWebSocket` - a factory function that can be used to create a custom WebSocket instances.
+Must be a function,
+  returning `WebSocket` object
+- `wsBinaryType` - a string value, that defines
+  socket's [`binaryType`](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/binaryType) property.
+Default value
+  is `blob`

 ### Receiving Messages from a WebSocket

 The example above establishes a WebSocket to the `/chatroom` end point.
 Content that is sent down from the websocket